 How to diagnose heart failure

-Heart failure can be caused by many different conditions, either as individual or multiple conditions, these are called co-morbidities.
+Heart failure can be caused by many different conditions, either on their own or together; these are known as co-morbidities.

-There are certain conditions that increase your chances of being diagnosed with heart failure.
-These include a previous heart attack, high blood pressure, diabetes, heart rhythm problems, cardiomyopathy, faulty heart valves, certain viral infections, and congenital heart disease to name some of the main causes.
+Certain conditions increase your risk of being diagnosed with heart failure.
+These include a previous heart attack, high blood pressure, obesity, diabetes, heart rhythm disorders, cardiomyopathies, faulty heart valves, viral infections, and congenital heart disease, among other main causes.

-It is important to recognise the potential signs and symptoms of heart failure. .
-The most usual symptoms are breathlessness, combined with fatigue especially on exertion and peripheral oedema (typically fluid retention in the feet, ankles, and legs).
-Recognising these symptoms should warrant your GP to order an NT-proBNP test which measures the levels of a certain peptide in your blood.
-In the UK if the levels are: –
+- It is important to recognise the potential signs and symptoms of heart failure.
+The most common symptoms are breathlessness, along with fatigue, especially during exertion, and peripheral oedema (typically fluid retention in the feet, ankles, and legs).
+Recognising these symptoms should prompt your GP to order an NT-proBNP test, which measures the levels of a specific peptide in your blood.
+In the UK, if the levels are: –

 - Below 400 – It is unlikely to be heart failure